-A few years ago, I was curious about the "Jewish past" of the village where I live.
-I filled in "Ouderkerk" on the Yad Vashem database website, clicked on search and to my big surprise there appeared a number of names on my screen.
+A few years ago, I was curious about the Jewish past of the village where I live in the Netherlands.
+I entered "Ouderkerk" on the Yad Vashem database website, clicked on search and to my great surprise there appeared a number of names on my screen.

-In 2002 I had a spinal reconstructive surgery.
-Shortly after the operation my lungs shriveled and I ended up on life-support and in a medically-induced coma.
-The result: for almost 20 years now I have been suffering, 24/7, from severe nerve pains and I am extremely tired every day.
-Residual effects that limits my daily activities significantly.
+In 2002 I had spinal reconstructive surgery.
+Shortly after, my lungs shrivelled and I ended up on life-support and in a medically-induced coma.
+The result: for almost 20 years I have been suffering from severe nerve pains and extreme tiredness.
+Residual effects that severely limit my daily activities.

 Thank you very much in advance for your donation and your interest in my project.

 For more information, please visit my website (www.familiewalg.nl)

-The funds that will be left over after the project will be invested in the application of "Stolpersteinen" or the adoption of stones in the "Holocaust name monument" that is being built in Amsterdam.
+The funds that will be left over after the project will be invested in the application of "Stolpersteinen" or the adoption of commemorative stones in the "Holocaust name monument" that is being built in Amsterdam.

 On my website there will be a page on which all document purchases will be registered.
 This way everyone can follow the money.